 Does it really matter if I'm a member or not?
 Yes, church isn’t just something we attend – it is who we are.
 We are the body of Christ and the family of God.
 The local church is the manifestation of the Kingdom of God on the earth today.
 Therefore we take membership in the local church seriously.

-The Scriptures point toward the relational commitments made between members and one another
+The Scriptures point toward the relational commitments made between members

 The phrase “church membership” is not found in Scripture, but we believe the Scriptures point toward the relational commitments made between members.
 We also see that believers made commitments to a local body including its leadership.
 In the book of Acts, when people were saved they were “added to the numbers” of the local church (Acts 2:47).
 This indicates, along with the lists of names found in several of the New Testament letters, the early church accounted for its members.